sandesh2026/gitbasics/Commands/README.md

 This command sends the branch commits to your remote repository.
 Usage: git push --all [variable name]
 This command pushes all branches to your remote repository.
+Usage: git push [variable_name] --delete [branch name] This command deletes the remote branch in your remote repository.
-Usage: git push [variable name] :[branch name]
+Usage: git push [varibale name] --tags
-This command deletes a branch on your remote repository.
+This command pushes all the tags to your remote repository

 ## **git pull**
 Usage: git pull [Repository Link]